18 Different Types of Longboards: Everything You Need to Know

-Push types of boards are designed for just that: pushing.
+Push board is designed for just that: pushing.
 They’re not meant to be ridden while in motion, but rather they have an extra wide longboard deck and large wheels which allow you to push around with ease.

 Commuter longboards are the perfect boards for those looking to do it all.
 They have a low standing platform, drop-through trucks that allow you to push with less effort and wheels designed specifically for an on demand commute.
 If commuting is your thing then this board just might be too!

-This board is perfect if you want something easy-to-ride and comfortable on your feet so that you can get from point A to B without feeling like it’s a chore or effort.
-It’s also great because the wider design allows for more stability at slower speeds when getting used to riding one!
+These push longboards are perfect if you want something easy-to-ride and comfortable on your feet so that you can get from point A to B without feeling like it’s a chore or effort.
+Push longboards are also great because the wider design allows for more stability at slower speeds when getting used to riding one!

 14. Mini Cruiser Short Longboards

 Mini types of boards are designed just like they sound – they’re short!
 They provide a balance of stability and maneuverability.
 For this reason, they excel for commuting and cruising through traffic because the rider can quickly react to changes in surface conditions like stoplights or potholes with ease.

 These boards also allow riders who may typically ride smaller decks to have more control over their board – making them ideal for less experienced longboarders looking to upgrade from shorter skateboards or longboards.
 The downside is these boards offer less space between your feet when riding so if you wear shoes be prepared!

 Mini Cruiser Longboards are compact cruisers that work well on narrow streets as it’s hard not run into anyone else while navigating tight spaces easily thanks its small size; plus there’s no

 The mini cruiser board is the size of what you might see on preteens who want something small and easy-to-maneuver, but still have all the function that comes with a longboard design.